Oseledets regularity functions for Anosov flows: Introduction

 The paper is organized as follows.
 In Section~\ref{sec:prelim} we recall some basics facts about Anosov flows, present the large deviation result of Waddington~\cite{wadd+96}, and review some Pesin-Lyapunov theory used later in the paper.
-Theorem A is proved in Section~\ref{sec:proofA} and Theorem B in Section~\ref{sec:proofB}.
+The proofs of Theorems A and B are given in Sections~\ref{sec:proofA} and \ref{sec:proofB}.